rjshap/AutoSharesAPI/api-documentation/authentication/authenticate-with-autoshares-sso-auth0.md

 ## You can use these items in your application to set up and manage authentication.

-\
+#### Create an auth\_config.json in the root of the project.
-Create an auth\_config.json in the root of the project.

 The values from domain and clientId should be populated within this file.

-Log Into configure this snippet with your account
+#### Login to configure this snippet with your account

 `{`